Ovis2612/Ovis2612/README.md

   <img width=180 src="https://avatars.githubusercontent.com/Ovis2612"/>
 </div>
 <h2>About Me</h2>
 <p>Hi, I'm Nguyen Dang Chi Hung (also known as Henry), I've always have a love for programming ever since i was in middle school.
 But due to the heavy workload on school at that time, I wasn't really able to fully focus on improving my programming skills.
 But hopefully that will change since right now, I can fully focus on my skills.
-I also have a burning passion for cyber security field(especially web-pentest)</p>
+I also have a burning passion for cyber security field(especially web-pentest).</p>
 <ul>
 <li>I'm currently reside in Sai Gon, Viet Nam.</li>
-<li>An undergraduate student (Freshman)</li>
+<li>An undergraduate student (Freshman).</li>
 <li>If you want to reach to me, you can reach me at <a href="mailto:104240764@student.vgu.edu.vn">104240764@student.vgu.edu.vn</a>.</li>
-<li>As of rightnow, I'm learning backend,solving Leetcodes and how to do groupwork!</li>
+<li>As of right now, I'm learning backend,solving Leetcodes and how to do groupwork!</li>
+<li>I can speak three languages with varying fluency: Vi(Native), En(C2), De(B1).</li>
 </ul>

 <a href="https://www.facebook.com/henry.nguyen.39468">